dontalton/openstack-prospero/README.md

-# rallysprint
+# openstack-prospero
-A lightweight tool for testing OpenStack deployments.
+A lightweight tool for testing multi-site OpenStack deployments.

 Usage:
 Edit data/sites.yaml to enter your site information, eg controllers, computes, authurl, etc.

-Supports multi-site testing.

 Run from the command-line:
-./runner.py SITENAME

-eg using sample yaml data

-./runner.py site1
+./runner.py SITENAME # SITENAME is what you called your site when adding it to sites.yaml

+eg Using the supplied sample data; there is a site named 'site1' ./runner.py site1